-With September looming, students in most countries are returning to school in the fall with new stories to tell and new expectations, ready to start their academic year with a new sense of self, confidence and enthusiasm.
-They are well-rested and more importantly, they have had a change of scenery.
-They might have been to camp, gone abroad or even did nothing and stayed at home, but the schooldays routine was broken and that allowed them a breath of fresh air.
+Whenever September comes around, students in most countries are returning to school with new stories to tell and diverse expectations.
+They are ready to start their academic year with a new sense of self, confidence and enthusiasm.
+Not to mention that they are well-rested after experiencing a change of scenery.
+They might have been to camp, gone abroad or even did nothing and stayed at home.
+Whatever it was, the school-day routine was broken and that allowed them a breath of fresh air.

 In a 2014 survey, 34% of senior managers in the US said that the biggest mistake that they made when they took their last holiday was that they didn’t take enough time off.
 In another survey, 61% said that they continued working while on holiday.
 25% said that it was that they couldn’t take their mind off work, while 22% said that it was that they checked in at the office too much.